kulturpool/EDMLib/README.md

 <p>The URL of a representation of the CHO which will be used for generating previews for
 use in the Europeana portal.
 This may be the same URL as edm:isShownBy.See Europeana M edia Policy for information regarding the specifications of previews.
-This must be an image, even if it is for a sound object. <edm:object rdf:resource="<a href="http://www.mimo-‐db">http://www.mimo-‐db</a>
-.eu/media/UEDIN/IMAGE/0032195c.jpg"/>In accordance with Europeana's 2023 data publicat ion approach, objects with edm:type=IMAGE that have no edm:isShownBy nor edm:object wi ll not be published in Europeana.
+This must be an image, even if it is for a sound object. <code>&lt;edm:object rdf:resource="http://www.mimo-‐db .eu/media/UEDIN/IMAGE/0032195c.jpg"/&gt;</code>In accordance with Europeana's 2023 data publicat ion approach, objects with edm:type=IMAGE that have no edm:isShownBy nor edm:object wi ll not be published in Europeana.
 (See also ContentTier 1: Image type )</p>
 </div>